Top 10 Best Places to Retire in South Carolina in 2022

 South Carolina is a tax-friendly state with a very reasonable cost of living.
 In fact, its taxes are 27% lower than the national average, according to Movoto.
-With this in mind, more families are considering the Palmetto State as the perfect landing spot for their retirement.
+Now, more families are considering the Palmetto State as the perfect landing spot for their retirement.
 Learn more about the best places to retire in South Carolina below.

 What Makes the Best Place to Retire in South Carolina?